Merit and Talent Awards

 Yet another avenue for earning merit aid at Whitman is through our partnership with RaiseMe, a micro-scholarship platform through which we reward students for academic achievements and extracurricular involvement.

-When you apply to Whitman, you will automatically be considered for the scholarships listed in this section.
+When you apply to Whitman, you will automatically be considered for the merit scholarships listed in this section.

-Whitman Merit Scholarship
+Whitman Merit Scholarships

 Whitman awards four-year renewable merit-based scholarships of up to $20,000 to entering students who have excelled academically.